 3. Heat Rashes

 Heat rashes are quite common amongst babies in the summer.
-Experts recommend putting two spoons of sandalwood powder in their bath water and apply talcum powder in the manner described to keep your little one cool.
+Experts recommend putting two spoons of sandalwood powder in their bathwater and apply talcum powder in the manner described to keep your little one cool.
 Switch diapers and loose clothes if they are uncomfortable.

 Dehydration can sneak up on your baby and your kids without anyone knowing.
 All their energy can mislead you, and you’ll never know.
 Monitor your baby’s urine output and for any other signs of dehydration like fever, vomiting, diarrhoea, unable to drink water, no wet diaper for more than six hours, excessive drowsiness or fussiness, dry lips and mouth, no tears when crying and dizziness.

-5. Away from Mosquitoes Or Bugs
+5. Away From Mosquitoes or Bugs

 Bugs swarm around your delicate baby just as much as everyone else during the summer, but they need added protection.
 Use bug spray but ensure it is organic and your little one is not allergic or open to harm in any way.
-Use air conditioning or air coolers that are regularly cleaned to keep away mosquitos.
+Use air conditioning or air coolers that are regularly cleaned to keep away mosquitoes.
 A temperature of 25°C is ideal.

 6. Choosing the Right Clothes